-You may donate online or mail a donation form to our office.
+You may donate online below or mail a donation form to our office.
 You can specify an endowment type listed below while making donation.

 Endowments and scholarships